Radiation: Neutron radiation

 Neutrons are categorized according to their speed/energy.
 Neutron radiation consists of free neutrons.
 These neutrons may be emitted during either spontaneous or induced nuclear fission.
 Neutrons are rare radiation particles; they are produced in large numbers only where chain reaction fission or fusion reactions are active; this happens for about 10 microseconds in a thermonuclear explosion, or continuously inside an operating nuclear reactor; production of the neutrons stops almost immediately in the reactor when it goes non-critical.

 Neutrons can make other objects, or material, radioactive.
 This process, called neutron activation, is the primary method used to produce radioactive sources for use in medical, academic, and industrial applications.
 Even comparatively low speed thermal neutrons cause neutron activation (in fact, they cause it more efficiently).
 Neutrons do not ionize atoms in the same way that charged particles such as protons and electrons do (by the excitation of an electron), because neutrons have no charge.
 It is through their absorption by nuclei which then become unstable that they cause ionization.
-Hence, neutrons are said to be "indirectly ionizing."
+Hence, neutrons are said to be "indirectly ionizing".
 Even neutrons without significant kinetic energy are indirectly ionizing, and are thus a significant radiation hazard.
 Not all materials are capable of neutron activation; in water, for example, the most common isotopes of both types atoms present (hydrogen and oxygen) capture neutrons and become heavier but remain stable forms of those atoms.
 Only the absorption of more than one neutron, a statistically rare occurrence, can activate a hydrogen atom, while oxygen requires two additional absorptions.
 Thus water is only very weakly capable of activation.
-The sodium in salt (as in sea water), on the other hand, need only absorb a single neutron to become Na-24, a very intense source of beta decay, with half-life of 15 hours.
+The sodium in salt (as in sea water), on the other hand, need only absorb a single neutron to become Na-24, a very intense source of beta decay, with a half-life of 15 hours.

 In addition, high-energy (high-speed) neutrons have the ability to directly ionize atoms.
 One mechanism by which high energy neutrons ionize atoms is to strike the nucleus of an atom and knock the atom out of a molecule, leaving one or more electrons behind as the chemical bond is broken.
 This leads to production of chemical free radicals.
 In addition, very high energy neutrons can cause ionizing radiation by "neutron spallation" or knockout, wherein neutrons cause emission of high-energy protons from atomic nuclei (especially hydrogen nuclei) on impact.
 The last process imparts most of the neutron's energy to the proton, much like one billiard ball striking another.
 The charged protons and other products from such reactions are directly ionizing.

-High-energy neutrons are very penetrating and can travel great distances in air (hundreds or even thousands of meters) and moderate distances (several meters) in common solids.
-They typically require hydrogen rich shielding, such as concrete or water, to block them within distances of less than a meter.
-A common source of neutron radiation occurs inside a nuclear reactor, where a meters-thick water layer is used as effective shielding.
+High-energy neutrons are very penetrating and can travel great distances in air (hundreds or even thousands of metres) and moderate distances (several metres) in common solids.
+They typically require hydrogen rich shielding, such as concrete or water, to block them within distances of less than 1 m.
+A common source of neutron radiation occurs inside a nuclear reactor, where a metres-thick water layer is used as effective shielding.